openstack/osprofiler/doc/source/api.rst

 OSProfiler CLI.
 ---------------

-To make it easier for end users to work with profiler from CLI, osprofiler has entry point that allows them to retrieve information about traces and present it in human readable from.
+To make it easier for end users to work with profiler from CLI, OSProfiler has entry point that allows them to retrieve information about traces and present it in human readable from.